pisces/OrangeRealm/README.md

 ## License

-UIViewControllerTransitions is available under the MIT license.
+OrangeRealm is available under the MIT license.
 See the LICENSE file for more info.